developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 		</ASR>

 ### asrpackagename, asrclassname
 **Applies only to devices running Android**.
-UUsed to specify the package name and class name of a third-party ASR engine is one other than Google ASR (default) used. **Package name and implementation class name must <u>both</u> be specified**.
+Used to specify the package name and class name of a third-party ASR engine is one other than Google ASR (default) used. **Package name and implementation class name must <u>both</u> be specified**.

 **If this tag is missing from left unspecified, Google TTS engine is used**.